asher-bs/OpenSMILE-to-csv/readme.md

-You can create your own configuration file following the *openSMILE-latest-book* from the [official site](https://www.audeering.com/download/opensmile-2-3-0-zip) Other good information for making configuration files can be found in:
+You can create your own configuration file following the *openSMILE-latest-book* from the [official site](https://www.audeering.com/download/opensmile-2-3-0-zip)

+Other good information for making configuration files can be found in:
 [https://stackoverflow.com/questions/43555779/how-to-create-custom-config-files-in-opensmile](https://stackoverflow.com/questions/43555779/how-to-create-custom-config-files-in-opensmile)

 **Note:**
-Editing conf file using Edit them with Sublime Tesx  Editor may cause problems.
+Editing conf file using *Sublime Text* editor may cause problem to executable file to read them.
 # Files